bertt/geoparquet/README.md

 ## Architecture

-In this package there are functions for handling Geometadata
+In this package there are functions for handling Geometadata:

 1] Reading

-For reading GeoParquet files these is a ParquetFileReader extension method GetGeoMetadata() to obtain the Geo metadata
+For reading GeoParquet files there is a ParquetFileReader extension method GetGeoMetadata() to obtain the Geo metadata

 2] Writing

-For writing GeoParquet files these a GeoMetadata.GetGeoMetadata(string geometry_type, double[] bbox, string geometry_colum="geometry") static function to get the geo metadata dictionary.
+For writing GeoParquet files there is GeoMetadata.GetGeoMetadata(string geometry_type, double[] bbox, string geometry_colum="geometry") static function to get the geo metadata dictionary.
 This dictionary can be passed to the ParquetFileWriter constructor.

 geometry_type can be one of  Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, GeometryCollection.